irrequietus/shellapi/README.txt

        details) within the "example" pool.
     d) We run the function we have defined (ftest).
     e) Since the ftest() call has generated the ctest callback, we simply call that!
+    f) In case of error, the _fatal() shellapi call will inform you of what happened.
+       Notice that _fatal() is placed outside odsel_vsi(), it is a different shellapi function call.

 These "callbacks" and other functions are defined using the odsel DSL, implemented in GNU bash (as an initial demonstration) and all the operations take place within shellapi.